jcairel/MLOps/README.md

 # Machine Learning Pipeline with MLOps and CI/CD

-This project implements a machine learning pipeline using MLOps principles, ensuring automation, scalability, and reproducibility.
+This project implements a Convolutional Neural Network pipeline for image classification using MLOps principles, ensuring automation, scalability, and reproducibility.
 The pipeline integrates CI/CD, containerization, orchestration, and cloud hosting to streamline ML workflows from model training to deployment and monitoring.

 ---